-Decide to Go Through a 3rd Party or Do it Yourself
+Step 2: Decide to go through a 3rd Party or apply yourself

-Determine which Visa Category you’ll be Applying for
+Step 3: Determine which Visa Catergory you’ll be Applying For

 There a several different categories you can choose from applying for the Chinese Visa.
 Here is the link to determine which one best fits your need.
 For example a student visa would be different from a tourist visa.
 I got an ‘L’ Visa which is for foreigners who intend to go to China purely as a tourist.